soso0024/pj-aidev-research-mockup/README.md

 This is a demo video.

 ### Prompt

 > Write a function to find the shared elements from the given two lists.

 https://github.com/user-attachments/assets/c55b4161-ff83-474b-8389-57daee65409b

+As you can see, the user has provided a prompt to the system.
+The system will generate code based on this prompt.
+And then, the system will provide top three test cases for the generated code according to the cosine similarity with vectors of the codes in the database.
+After that, the user can choose the appropriate test case for the generated code.
+The system will run the test case and provide the result.
+If the test case fails, the system will generate the failed test case for the user.

 ## Blueprint